bencoderus/bencoderus/README.md

 ### Hey There!
-I'm Benjamin 👋
+I'm Benjamin 😎
-A Software engineer interested in building web applications..
+A Software Engineer who enjoys turning complex problems into simple, beautiful, and intuitive solutions.

 <!--
 **bencoderus/bencoderus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.